ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `BUILD_STRING`: Input string for VERSION_STRING, which allows the TF build to be uniquely identified.
 Defaults to the current git commit id.

+*   `CFLAGS`: Extra user options appended on the compiler's command line in addition to the options set by the build system.

 *   `COLD_BOOT_SINGLE_CPU`: This option indicates whether the platform may release several CPUs out of reset.
 It can take either 0 (several CPUs may be brought up) or 1 (only one CPU will ever be brought up during cold reset).